This webpage has been updated with Workday-related content.

-- Fellows/trainees in Workday will be reimbursed through Procurement Services - Payments to Individuals with a 1099 issued for tax purposes.
-The request should be titled “NIH Childcare Reimbursement."
+- Fellows/trainees in Workday will be reimbursed through Procurement Services - Miscellaneous Payments with a 1099 issued for tax purposes.
+The request should be titled “NIH Childcare Reimbursement".

 Departments will ensure that:

-- The childcare sub budget (set up by GCA) number is used
+- The childcare award line (set up by GCA) is used

 - The request is titled “NIH Childcare Reimbursement”

 - The object class is 05_Other Contractual Services and the spend category is National Research Service Award (NRSA) Childcare Costs (SC2742)